How To Use a Warm Compress Correctly For Dry Eye

 Warm compresses also come in a dry form, which can be heated using a microwave.
 All warm compress eye masks can also be purchased at drugstores.
 We can recommend which brands that are most suitable for your eyes.
 Whether store-bought or home-made, you’ll want to apply the warm compress twice daily (morning and night) for optimal results.

 Warm eye compresses can soothe the eyes and provide almost instant relief.
 The moisture of the compress hydrates the eyes, which helps to reduce the grittiness, and the warmth relaxes the eye to relieve any pain or muscle spasms that may accompany dry eye.
 Furthermore, warm compresses can help loosen clogged oil in the glands of your eyelids, which allow these essential oils to mix with your tears, producing better quality tears.

-Though warm eye compresses are a great at-home remedy for treating dry eye, Our doctors can offer other more potent dry eye treatments for complete relief from symptoms.
+Though warm eye compresses are a great at-home remedy for treating dry eye, Eye Trends can offer other more potent dry eye treatments for complete relief from symptoms.
 If you are experiencing dry eye, schedule an appointment at The Dry Eye Center At Eye Trends to get the relief you seek.

 Eye Trends serves patients from Houston, Spring, Woodlands, Conroe, and throughout Texas.